 Got a favourite family recipe that you want to share?
 Have it printed on a tea towel and leave one at each guests’ place setting.
 They’ll think of your special day every time they bake it.

-Personalise some pretty pens for your guests.
+Personalise some pretty pens for your guests as a wedding favour.
 They can use them to sign your guest book too.

 Getting married somewhere hot and sunny?
-Leave personalised sunglasses on the chairs at your ceremony so your guests don’t have to squint through the “I dos”.
+Design some personalised sunglasses and leave them on the chairs at your ceremony so your guests don’t have to squint through the “I dos”.

 Bottle stoppers with the date of your wedding or logo will be a lovely reminder of the day each time your guests have a bottle of wine.